 c) An A. I voice-based assistant which can take my commands, manually test applications under my supervision and instantly create bug reports.

 Udeepta: What’s the worst mistake you made in your life as a tester?

 Adhithya: In one project, The client had requested us to manually change some data through the back-end.
 Since we were running low on manpower, I was asked by the devs to support the activity.
 By mistake, I had changed the data in another table instead of the expected one.
 Thankfully, the developer was beside me and pointed out saying that, that table was out of use.
 I realized that I needed to be more aware, ask more questions and let them validate me in every step when I do something new.

 Udeepta: Share with us an exciting bug you found.

-Adhithya: This is not exactly a bug, but an interesting learning: I wanted to test the behavior of the Report Generation Module of an app in a dead spot area of a network(not airplane mode).
-StackOverflow suggested to simulate by getting inside an elevator or to keep the phone inside a microwave oven to create a Faraday Cage.
+Adhithya: This is not exactly a bug, but interesting learning: I wanted to test the behavior of the Report Generation Module of an app in a dead spot area of a network(not airplane mode).
+StackOverflow suggested simulating by getting inside an elevator or keeping the phone inside a microwave oven to create a Faraday Cage.
 I kept the phone inside a Microwave Oven in my office(The oven was turned off, obviously) and as expected, the report wasn’t generated due to no network.
 I was really excited to try this!